BinaryToucan/ProjectManagment/README.md

 ## Task Manager (DotNet + Razor Pages + MySQL)
 This is a simple Task Manager web application built using ASP.NET Core, Razor Pages, and MySQL.
-The application allows users to manage tasks, including creating, updating, deleting, and marking tasks as completed.
+The application allows users to manage tasks, including creating, updating, deleting.

 Features
 * Task Management: Users can create, edit, and delete tasks.